h2oai/nitro/help/docs/guide/graphics.md

 ## Gauge X

-Set `mode='g gauge-x'` to draw a horizontal gauge.
+Set `mode='g-gauge-x'` to draw a horizontal gauge.

 Set `data=` to normalized `[length, width]` values.
 `width` defines the thickness of the bar relative to the track, and defaults to 1 (bar is as thick as the track).